 Long-distance romance often depends on small rituals that make both people feel remembered.

 Long-distance relationships need more than “we’ll talk when we can.”
-Time zones, work schedules, loneliness, and missed calls can make even strong couples feel disconnected.
+Time zones and work schedules can make even strong couples feel disconnected.
+Money pressure and missed calls add another layer.
+The hardest part is often the guessing.
+One person waits for reassurance while the other assumes everything is fine.

 1. Plan a real virtual date night